Reflective Intelligence · Exploratory Public Philosophy

 Relationship to the archive

-Reflective Intelligence is not a replacement for Coexilia, PHRONESIS, Interpretive Braking, the Core Concepts layer, the completed Structural Rationality Layer, the Interpretive Completion Layer, the Structural Penalty Proofs / Descriptive Addenda, Interpretive Conscience, External Boundary Logic, or Safety as Understanding.
-It is a public-facing interpretive pathway that connects several recurring themes across the archive:
+Reflective Intelligence is not a replacement for Coexilia, PHRONESIS, Interpretive Braking, Core Concepts, Structural Rationality, Interpretive Completion, Structural Penalty Proofs, Interpretive Conscience, External Boundary Logic, Safety as Understanding, P01–P05, or the Interrogative Conscience core.
+It is a public-facing interpretive pathway connecting recurring themes across the archive.

 • Reflective restraint as a stabilizing posture